ProvableHQ/leo/documentation/cli/devnode.md

 A devnode exposes two REST endpoints for evaluating a program's [`view fn`](../language/programs_in_practice/functions.md) against the current ledger state.
 View functions are read-only: they compute a result from on-chain state without producing a transaction, so no key, signature, or proof is required.

-Both endpoints are mounted under the network prefix (e.g. `testnet`) and are also available behind the `v1` and `v2` API version prefixes:
+Both endpoints are mounted under the network prefix (for example `testnet`) and are also available behind the `v1` and `v2` API version prefixes:

 | Method | Path                                               | Description                                          |
 | ------ | -------------------------------------------------- | ---------------------------------------------------- |